 Headaches and Migraines: Harsh sunlight can trigger severe headaches and migraines.
 While some people are more prone to experience headaches, protecting our eyes from overexposure to light can alleviate the severity and prevalence of these painful experiences.

 Outdoor elements, such as snow, sand, wind and dust can pose a considerable risk to our eyes.
-Snow reflects majority of the UV rays from the sun.
+Snow reflects the majority of the UV rays from the sun.
 These phenomena can lead to snow blindness that is constituted by the glare of sun burning the cornea.
 It is essential to wear sunglasses which also protect the bottom area of the eyes, while skiing, mountain climbing, trekking or simply spending time near the snow.

 Tiny grains of sand have easy access to our eyes and can cause permanently damaged if scratched.
 This problem is elevated when it’s windy, and dust floats in the air.